Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 ### Free

-- You get 2 Stream Recording's (after 2 Streams are recorded you have to delete or download at leasz one, before you can record another)
+- You get 2 Stream Recording's (after 2 Streams are recorded you have to delete or download at least one, before you can record another)
 - Maximum Recording Time is 8 hours
 - The Check for new Streams is done every 30 minutes
 - The Recorded Stream will be deleted after 2 days